-There are fairly minimal limitations on exports from Australia.
+Exportation of goods in Australia is regulated under the Export Control Act 2020 (Cth) and related rules.
 Most exported goods and services are not subject to Goods and Services Tax (GST) so long as they are exported within a prescribed time of an invoice being issued or payment being received.

 Defence export controls

 The Australian Government maintains export control policies for defence and strategic goods and technologies (including military items and ‘dual-use’ items that can be adapted for military programs or weapons systems) to ensure they are exported in accordance with Australia's national interests and international obligations (including sanctions regimes).
 Export controls are implemented under a framework of relevant legislation, including the Defence Trade Controls Act 2012 (Cth) and the Customs Act 1901 (Cth).